3315 Louisiana Blvd. NE

 Title I Funding

-Title I funding is generated by parents who complete the English or Spanish).
+Title I funding is generated by parents who complete the or ).
 It is important that all parents and guardians complete this form, as there is the opportunity for the school to receive additional funding that will benefit the school.(in

 Students enrolled in Title I schools are identified to receive services based on criteria set by each school’s plan.
 All students are eligible to participate in all aspects of the school wide program, as appropriate.